input-output-hk/cardano-sl/docs/delegation_design_spec.md

 changes to the address scheme to come up with an address length that is even shorter than in Byron.

+### No lookup of old blocks

+The current Cardano design allows, in principle, an implementation of a node that discards blocks after a period of time so that it only needs to keep a limited number of recent blocks.
+This is true in part because nothing in the existing validation rules requires looking up arbitrary old blocks.
+All information neessary for validation can be accumulated in a running state, in a `foldl` style.
+This is a useful design property to retain.

 # User Stories

 ## Basic Delegation User Stories